 In our simulation study, we assume that a cluster has its own intra-cluster load balancing and the load indexes are the same at all of its nodes.
-To show the speed of load balancing convergence, we assume in our simulation an initially unbalanced load situation, were the load index of the different clusters is uniformly distributed from the lowest value: 0 to the maximum of a cluster.
-We study the system with fixed (but heterogeneous) traffic loads for the different clusters and we assume that the nodes within a cluster have the same maximum capacity here; heterogeneous node capacities are considered below.
-Figure 2(a) is an example of the histogram of load among clusters before load balancing, where the load indexes of the clusters are distributed between 0 and 160.
+To show the speed of load balancing convergence, we assume in our simulation an initially unbalanced load situation, were the total available capacity of different clusters is uniformly distributed from the lowest value: 0 to the maximum of a cluster.
+Hence, the load index of a cluster can be derived from dividing its total available capacity by the number of its nodes.
+We study the system with fixed (but heterogeneous) traffic loads for the different clusters and we assume that the nodes within a cluster have the same maximum capacity (10) here; heterogeneous node capacities are considered below.
+Figure 2(a) is an example of the histogram of load among clusters before load balancing, where the load indexes of the clusters are distributed between 0 and 10.

-For the purpose of measurement, we insert time points into the simulation, and the time duration between two consecutive points is a measurement round; in one round, each node runs the load balancing.
-In a LB decision phase, a node could identify its neighbourhood as balanced according to the criteria listed in previous section; in this case, no node movement would occur.
-When there is no node movement among all neighbourhoods in the last round, the system is said to be globally balanced and the simulation will be stopped.
+For the purpose of measurement, we insert time points into the simulation, and the time duration between two consecutive points is a measurement round; in one round, each cluster runs the load balancing.
+In a LB decision phase, a cluster could identify its neighborhood as balanced according to the criteria listed in previous section; in this case, no node movement would occur.
+When there is no node movement among all neighborhoods in the last round, the system is said to be globally balanced and the simulation will be stopped.
 In the real system, the LB procedure will run from time to time to handle the possible unbalancing of the system.